jtablesaw/tablesaw/docs/userguide/tables.md

 You can add a column to a Table using the addColumn() method:

     table.addColumn(aColumn);

 You can also specify that the column be inserted at a particular place by providing an index:

     table.addColumn(3, aColumn);

-As is standard in java, column numbering begins at 0, rather than 1.
+As usual in java, column numbering begins at 0, rather than 1.

-The column you add must either be empty, or have the same number of elements as the other columns in the table.
+The column you add must either be empty or have the same number of elements as the other columns in the table.

 To remove a column or columns: